THE LOCKHEED CONSTELLATION, THE AIRLINER THAT SAVED AN AIRLINE….Or at least that was the plan

 FLYING ON EMPTY.

 In a career that ranged from stunt pilot and mechanic to airline president Jack Frye built TWA into one of the nation’s major airlines.
-However, in the mid 1930’s the bottom fell out of the airline business, and in the cut throat competition that followed TWA lost ground to competitors American and United airlines with their better route systems.
+However, in the mid 1930’s, he came close to loosing his airline when when the bottom fell out of the airline business.
+In the cut throat competition that followed, TWA lost ground to competitors American and United airlines with their better route systems.

 Frye, a burly 6’3 Texan, with a reputation for thinking big, planned to win back passengers by investing in new aircraft including the development of the future Constellation.
 In its final design form, his new airliner incorporated the speed of a fighter plane, the comfortable ride of a Pullman car and enough range to fly non- stop coast to coast.
 Passengers could cross the country in seven hours as opposed to fifteen hour hop and refueling stops of the the competition’s slower DC 3’s